MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 }
 ```

-* to get your server ip, you need to open a `powershell` and type:
+* to get your server ip, you need to open a `Powershell` and type:
 ```bash
 ipconfig --all
 ```